Beit Ben-Yehuda

 Explore the fascinating melting pot of modern Israeli society.
 Meet new immigrants and see the work of absorption centers first-hand, encounter different cultural groups in Israel, visit projects supporting Jewish-Arab coexistence and social inclusion and speak with LGBT activists.
 We offer exchanges, encounters and tours that leave enough space for discussion, debriefing and reflection.

-A house for all believers – Jerusalem and its religions
+A house for all believers – Jerusalem and its religion

 Meet local people of different faiths and explore the special meaning of Jerusalem for Judaism, Christianity and Islam.
 Visit holy places and houses of prayer, take part in rituals and services and join a traditional Shabbat dinner.
 Through encounters with faith-based activists and organizations, discover the contribution that religion can provide to coexistence and peace.